basiljose1/Contactmanagement/README.md

 # Contactmanagement
-This is an application to manage email contacts:
+This is an application to manage email contacts: </br>
-Import contacts from XL to db
+Import contacts from XL to db </br>
-Front end for contact add
+Front end to add contacts </br>
-Front end for XL file upload
+Front end for XL file upload </br>